webbjj/pycourse/README.md

-A python package for manging and analysing course grades
+A python package for managing and analysing course assessments

 This package is currently in development.